-While the start is important and we all like to make a positive first impression the second part of the year is ultimately perhaps the most important.
-It is in this stage that we set up the patterns and routines that will see us through the rest of the year.
-It is also a time when we begin to understand our learners more deeply and gain a more complete picture of their needs.
-This is a time that is worth giving time to.
+While the start is important and we all like to make a positive first impression it is the accumulation of our efforts and the little things we do every day that matters most.
+In this early stage as we set up the patterns and routines that will see us through the rest of the year it is valuable to keep the ‘long game’ in mind.
+These early days are the time when we begin to understand our learners more deeply and gain a more complete picture of their needs.
+This is a process that is worth giving time to.
 Taking a slower more relaxed approach ensures we make the right choices and ask the important questions.

 For our students this is the time when they learn to trust us as the guide they will require for the year ahead.
 Across the days and weeks at the start of each year they are told what to expect and what is expected of them.
 Promises are made and exciting opportunities for learning are outlined.
-In the coming weeks they will judge the reality of their experience.
+In the coming weeks they will judge the reality of the promises that have been made and see if what we claim to value in our welcome speeches is evident in our actions.
 Handled well the result will be students who feel known and trust that their teachers will meet their learning needs; handled poorly and the damage can be hard to undo.

 For students new to a school the next few weeks may be very important.
-The initial celebrity that comes with being new has worn off and friendship circles are rapidly forming about them.
-Some will negotiate this with ease but many will find challenges here.
+The initial celebrity that comes with being new wears off and fresh friendship circles are rapidly forming about them.
+Some will negotiate this space with ease but many will find challenges here.
 This is the time when our pastoral care programmes earn their keep and a culture of acceptance and inclusion pays off.

-The initial weeks of term are likely to be largely teacher directed as routines are set in place.
+The initial weeks of term are likely to be largely teacher directed as routines are set in place, although there is great advantage in giving students voice and choice early on.
+If we claim to value student agency in our classrooms we must give them a say in the management of our shared spaces.
 With this behind us we can consider the opportunities to ensure the learning that occurs in our classes is owned by the students.
-The classroom by now will be showing signs of occupation and the pretty store bought posters can give way to items produced by the students.
+The classroom by now will be showing signs of occupation and the pretty store bought posters give way to items produced by the students.
 Evidence of the learning process will start to show through and students should be able to have a say in how their learning spaces are constructed and used.
 Choice in learning is something discussed previously on this site and it should extend to the way that students interact with the physical reality of their classroom.

 Slowing the pace at this point in the year is essential too.
 The initial panic at the beginning of the year is often a construct of our fear that we have so much to achieve and so little time to do it.
-Compared to the students who have just left us this new group naturally seems to be in need of so much; after all they are a full year behind.
-The desire to fill that gap is natural but will not benefit our students.
-Taking a step back and identifying each little step towards our goal for the year is important.
+Compared to the students who have just left us this new group naturally seems to be in need of so much work; after all they are a full year behind but it is easy to forget this.
+The desire to bridge that gap as quickly as possible is natural but will not benefit our students.
+Taking a step back and identifying each little step towards our collective goals for the year is important.
 This is also the ideal time to remind ourselves that learning should be more about the journey than the destination.
 Our students might need to be ready for high school or final exams or even University in just twelve months time but they also need to enjoy where they are now with their learning.

 It might be the start of the term that gains headlines but the coming weeks as we shift into marathon mode are just as vital to success at the end of the year.
 How we use this time, what we value from our students in these weeks, how we engage them in the process of learning and how we put our philosophies of teaching and learning into practice will set a tone that will carry us though the long weeks to come.
 This year’s journey has begun, now is the time to settle in and enjoy it.